Skip to contents

 Decompact cores

-Core compaction does not affect to the final stock of the core.
+Core compaction does not affect the final stock of the core.
 However, it does affect the depth of the core samples.
-As stocks are given until a known soil depth to be able to compere among areas (e.g. the first 1m), the depth of the samples is needed to properly estimate the final stock.
+As stocks are given until a known soil depth (e.g. the first meter) to be able to compare among areas, the depth of the samples is needed to properly estimate the final stock.

 decompact() has 6 parameters:

-We don’t need to specify the name of the columns as in the example data the names are the same as the default names.
-We DO need to specify the dry bulk density column name as by default this parameter is NULL.
+Here we don’t need to specify the name of the columns as in the example data the names are the same as the default names in the function.
+But we DO need to specify the dry bulk density column name as by default this argument is NULL.

 #> Warning in decompact(bluecarbon_data, dbd = "dbd"): Setting compaction = 0 for

-The warning has given a list of cores that has no compaction percentage data.
+The warning has given a list of cores that have no compaction percentage data.
 The function assumes that these cores were not compacted in the field and sets compaction to zero.

 Here are the first 10 rows of the final dataframe, with corrected minimum and maximum sample depth and dry bulk density.